itsjoesullivan/van/2014/03/drawing-waveforms/index.md

 <script src='script.js'></script>
 # Drawing Audio Waveforms

 Working on [scat.io](http://scat.io) I ran into the interesting issue of rendering audio waveforms on-screen.
-This is a walkthrough of my trial-and-error method of figuring out a good way to accomplish that.
-Using d3 and the Web Audio API.
+This is a walkthrough of my trial-and-error method of figuring out a good way to accomplish that using d3 and the Web Audio API.

 ##The data